-At Dragonfly, we believe in possibilities.
-We believe it’s possible to improve healthcare by providing rehabilitation teams that are aligned, fully engaged and passionate about what they do.
-The results speak for themselves—improved value through enhanced patient outcomes and lower healthcare costs.
+At Dragonfly we believe in possibilities.
+We believe it’s possible to improve healthcare by providing our partnering hospitals and healthcare systems with rehabilitation teams that are fully aligned, highly engaged, and passionate about what they do.
+We improve value through enhanced patient experience and lower healthcare costs.

 Dragonfly delivered an astounding cost savings of $487K during the first three years of partnership with one hospital.
 Using a collaborative approach, we highlighted three major areas for process improvement within the rehabilitation department – staffing, documentation, and charge capturing.

 We significantly reduced costs by shifting a higher percentage of patient treatments to licensed assistants and by transferring administrative tasks from clinicians to non-licensed support staff.
 We added tremendous value by streamlining the documentation process making it faster and more accurate ensuring all regulatory and insurance requirements were met and we revamped the charge capturing process to eliminate missed charges.

 Dragonfly worked closely with a partnering hospital to formulate and implement three strategies for better utilization of their rehabilitation department.
 First, using our clinical indicator algorithm, we identified areas where physical and occupational therapy services were being over-referred by hospitalists.
 With this knowledge, more clinically appropriate order sets were developed which drastically reduced unnecessary referrals and their associated costs.

 Second, we identified that therapy services were being under-utilized in the CCU.
 Research shows that patients who are vented and ambulate spend less time in the CCU and have less complications compared with those who do not ambulate.
 We worked with intensivists, pulmonologists, nurses, and respiratory therapists to develop a program enabling patients to ambulate while on ventilators with physical therapy.